Draft Economic Development Strategy

 Themes and strategic directions

-The draft Economic Development Strategy outlines six key themes and strategic directions for the Banyule economy.
+The Economic Development Strategy outlines six key themes and strategic directions for the Banyule economy.
 They will be used to identify the project opportunities and future actions for Council to achieve desired economic outcomes.

 Theme 1, p.
 25 - 29